Qaqortoq Airport: Decision

-The 1500 metre runway is considered the shortest possibility, in terms of future economic development, especially within the tourism sector.
-This length is considered the minimum requirement for supporting future economic development, especially within the tourism sector, allowing propeller aircraft of near 100 seats (such as DHC-8-Q400) to fly all seats used domestically and to Iceland.
+The 1500 metre runway was considered the shortest possibility, in terms of future economic development, especially within the tourism sector.
+This length allows propeller aircraft of near 100 seats (such as DHC-8-Q400) to fly all seats used domestically and to Iceland.
 There is room for an extension of up to 1800 m, which would allow for larger jet aircraft to use the airport.

 Construction and opening

-As of 2025, the new airport is under construction and is due to be completed in 2026.
 The access road to the airport site was completed as a gravel road in 2017, later upgraded to an asphalt road.
 The first rock blasting at the airport site were conducted at a ceremony during early November 2016.
 A large setback occurred in April 2020 when the procurement of the airport construction was halted because all offers were well above the project budget.
 A contract with a construction company from Canada was finally signed in February 2022.

-Following the completion of this airport, Narsarsuaq Airport is planned to be closed and downgraded to a heliport.
-Exact plans for the heliport, meanwhile, remain ambiguous.
-The airport will replace the current Qaqortoq heliport as well as fixed-wing flights from Narsarsuaq Airport.
-Qaqortoq will assume the previous heilport's IATA code of JJU, but will have a new ICAO code of BGQO.

-In October 2025, Air Greenland commenced sales of flights to Qaqortoq Airport beginning on 16 April 2026.
+In October 2025, Air Greenland commenced sales of flights to Qaqortoq Airport.
 In the same month, Icelandair announced summer seasonal flights to Qaqortoq operated by a De Havilland Canada Dash 8-400, commencing on 2 June 2026 and replacing their route to Narsarsuaq.

+In November 2025, Greenland Airports announced that Qaqortoq Airport will commence operations on 16 April 2026.
+Qaqortoq assumed the previous heilport's IATA code of JJU, but was assigned a new ICAO code of BGQO.

+The airport opened on 16 April 2026 and all fixed-wing flights and regional helicopter services for the region began operating from there.
+Following the opening of Qaqortoq Airport, Narsarsuaq Airport was downgraded to a heliport and Qaqortoq Heliport was closed.